Skip to main content

 • 172.16.0.0/28 for the cloud platform project in the ru-2 pool.

-3. Assign IP addresses from the private subnets that you have connected to the global router to the dedicated servers and cloud server.
-For more information, see the subsection Assign IP addresses to servers.
+3. Assign IP addresses from the private subnets you connected to the global router to the dedicated servers and the cloud server.
+For more details, see the Assigning IP addresses to servers subsection.

-In the example, we used a dedicated server with access to a private network and a firewall for the configuration.
+In the configuration example, we used a dedicated server with access to a private network and a firewall.

-Once the routed networks are set up, Internet traffic to the dedicated server will pass through the firewall.
+After setting up the routed networks, internet traffic to the dedicated server will pass through the firewall.

 2. Specify a default gateway on the firewall 203.0.113.2.

-4. Wait for a Selectel employee to respond that a static route is assigned to the router.
+4. Wait for a response from a Selectel employee confirming that the static route has been specified on the router.

-Example of organizing static routes for communication with external infrastructure through a firewall
+Example of organizing static routes for connectivity with external infrastructure through a firewall

-Connect two dedicated servers in pools MSK-1 and SPB-2 to the external infrastructure with a private network.
-Using a global router, configure routing in the network so that devices see each other and route routed network traffic through the firewall in pool SPB-3.
+Connect two dedicated servers in the MSK-1 and SPB-2 pools with external infrastructure via a private network.
+Using a global router, configure routing in the network so that the devices can see each other, and direct traffic from routed networks through a firewall in the SPB-3 pool.

-In the example, we used two dedicated servers in pools MSK-1 and SPB-2 with access to a private network, a firewall in pool SPB-3, and an external infrastructure for the configuration.
+In the configuration example, we used two dedicated servers in the MSK-1 and SPB-2 pools with access to a private network, a firewall in the SPB-3 pool, and external infrastructure.

-Private connectivity will be configured between the external infrastructure and servers in pools MSK-1 and SPB-2, with routed network traffic passing through the firewall in pool SPB-3.
+Private connectivity will be configured between the external infrastructure and the servers in the MSK-1 and SPB-2 pools; traffic from routed networks will pass through the firewall in the SPB-3 pool.

 1. Create a global router.

-3. Assign IP addresses from private subnets that you have connected to the global router to dedicated servers.
-For more information, see the subsection Assign IP addresses to servers.
+3. Assign IP addresses from the private subnets you connected to the global router to the dedicated servers.
+For more details, see the Assigning IP addresses to servers subsection.

-7. Configure routing on the global router — specify a static route for outgoing traffic to the Internet.
+7. Configure routing on the global router — specify a static route for outgoing internet traffic.
 Specify: